Chiropractic School Mission & History

 - A successful clinical research program

-After 50 years as a leader in chiropractic education, the College of Chiropractic became the foundation for Northwestern Health Sciences University, which incorporated the College of Acupuncture and Oriental Medicine, the School of Massage Therapy and the College of Undergraduate Health Sciences.
+After 50 years as a leader in chiropractic education, the College of Chiropractic became the foundation for Northwestern Health Sciences University, which incorporated the College of Acupuncture and Chinese Medicine, the School of Massage Therapy and the College of Undergraduate Health Sciences.